diego-codes/recipes/appetizers/firecracker-tofu-lettuce-wraps.md

-# Firecracker tofu letter wraps
+# Firecracker tofu lettuce wraps

 If you like spicy, peanuty stirfry but want to eat it handheld, then this recipe originally from [Pinch of Yum](https://pinchofyum.com/vegan-lettuce-wraps) is for you!